This post contains affiliate links.

 Uenjoy Sunshine Kids Truck

 One of the most consistent complaints that children and parents have about Power Wheels toys is the lack of lights.
-Stickers and reflective chunks of plastic often take the place of genuine, working headlight or taillights, potentially ruining the immersion of playtime.
+Stickers and reflective chunks of plastic often take the place of genuine, working headlights or taillights, potentially ruining the immersion of playtime.

 But the Uenjoy Sunshine Kids Truck is designed to light up the night, and by extension, your little one's life.
 Not only does this Jeep-style toy car have working headlights, but it also has a cool blue light-up grille and multi-color floodlights.